“Will I Have to Pay My Own Medical Bills After a Car Accident?”

 Managing medical bills and potential liens after a car accident can be stressful.
 An experienced car accident lawyer at Riddle & Brantley can help make sense of the situation.
 Please call 1-800-525-7111 for a FREE, no-obligation consultation.

 If your health insurance benefits include a right of subrogation, your personal injury attorney can contact the holders of the liens and attempt to negotiate lower repayment amounts.
 We help our clients with these claims made by health insurance companies.

 Unfortunately, many people who do not choose to work with experienced Raleigh car accident lawyers are unaware of their obligations and face economic pressure when the lienholders pursue repayment.

 You don’t have to do this alone.
 The experienced NC auto accident lawyers at Riddle & Brantley may be able to help.
 Call 1-800-525-7111 today for a free, no-obligation consultation.

 Other Potential Sources of Payment for Medical Treatment

 Under state law, an at-fault driver’s insurance company should pay for your medical bills until the policy limits are reached.
 However, insurance companies are not known for playing fairly, and you may be treated with more respect when you have an attorney on your side.

-Since North Carolina law does not allow a plaintiff to recover for an accident if they were even 1% to blame, you need a strong advocate who can help fight off the insurance company’s money-saving assertions that you were negligent.
+Since North Carolina law does not allow a plaintiff to recover for an accident if they were even 1% to blame, you need a strong advocate who can help fight off the insurance company’s attempt to save their own money by claiming that you were negligent.

 Our team is dedicated to taking on insurance companies and at-fault parties.
 If you have been hurt because of someone else’s negligence, call 1-800-525-7111 today to schedule a FREE no-obligation consultation.